fhinkel/InteractiveShell/Readme.md

 At its core, **the web app is a terminal emulator, giving you an interface to a Macaulay2 instance running remotely.** The main advantage of providing a web app rather than a native app is that you do not need to download and install Macaulay2, thus easing the entry barrier for new users.
-We have also found, that users unfamiliar with unix-style command-line tools are more comfortable using a web app than a terminal.
+We have also found that users unfamiliar with unix-style command-line tools are more comfortable using a web app than a terminal.

 The web app contains **interactive tutorials** that explain how to use the web app, show some more advanced features